adlnet/xAPI-Spec/xAPI.md

 <a name="statement-immutablity-and-exceptions" />

-Statements are evidence of a tracked learning experience.
-Because this information is considered to be evidence, the information represented in the Statement has already happened.
-Thus, the natural language used in "display" or in the human-readable portion of the verb will usually use the past tense.
+Statements are information about a tracked learning experience.
+Typically, the information represented in the Statement has already happened.
+Thus, the natural language used in "display" or in the human-readable portion of
+the verb will usually use the past tense.

-Because Statements are evidence, they are expected to be permanent.
-The only way to undo a Statement within this specification is to <a name="voided">"void" it</a>it.
-Voiding does not destroy a Statement, rather indicates the evidence in the Statement is to be disregarded.
+Statements are expected to be permanent.
+The only way to undo a Statement within this specification is to
+<a name="voided">"void" it</a>.
+Voiding does not destroy a Statement, rather indicates the evidence in the
+Statement is to be disregarded.

 #### 2.2.1 Statement Immutability